repo-racers/repo-racers/docs/index.md

 ### Best Practices and Repeatable Patterns
 We don't just set you up and wave the checkered flag; we equip you with the best practices and patterns that ensure your success lap after lap.

-### Enterprise Copilot Tuning
+### Enterprise Copilot Fine Tuning
 Make your GitHub Copilot work harder for you.
-Our tuning service customizes your AI pair programmer to your specific enterprise needs, making it the most valuable member of your team.
+Our fine tuning service customizes your AI pair programmer to your specific enterprise needs, making it the most valuable member of your team.

 ### And More...
 Got a GitHub challenge not listed here?
 Challenge us!
 We're ready to jump into the driver's seat and help you cross the finish line.